CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/microsoft365/outlook/send-email/send-email-using-microsoft365-block.md

 ## Description

-Sends the specified email using the SMTP client connected to the specified mail server with the provided credentials.
+Sends an email using Microsoft365.

 ## Examples